elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-dopamine-function-as-a-neurotransmitter-in-the-brain.md

 url: /learn/psychology/questions/how-does-dopamine-function-as-a-neurotransmitter-in-the-brain
 score: -1.0
 related_article1:
-    id: 164717
+    id: 164740
-    title: How does Wernicke's aphasia affect language comprehension?
+    title: >-
+        How are neuropsychological tests used in the assessment and diagnosis of cognitive impairment?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-wernickes-aphasia-affect-language-comprehension
+    url: /learn/psychology/questions/how-are-neuropsychological-tests-used-in-the-assessment-and-diagnosis-of-cognitive-impairment
 related_article2:
-    id: 164735
+    id: 164738
-    title: What are the primary functions of the frontal lobe in the brain?
+    title: >-
+        What are the common causes and effects of traumatic brain injury on cognitive function?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
+    url: /learn/psychology/questions/what-are-the-common-causes-and-effects-of-traumatic-brain-injury-on-cognitive-function
 related_article3:
+    id: 164719
+    title: >-
+        How does procedural memory differ from declarative memory?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-procedural-memory-differ-from-declarative-memory
+related_article4:
     id: 164740
+    title: >-
-    title: How are neuropsychological tests used in the assessment and diagnosis of cognitive impairment?
+        How are neuropsychological tests used in the assessment and diagnosis of cognitive impairment?
     subject: Psychology
     url: /learn/psychology/questions/how-are-neuropsychological-tests-used-in-the-assessment-and-diagnosis-of-cognitive-impairment
-related_article4:
-    id: 164735
-    title: What are the primary functions of the frontal lobe in the brain?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
 related_article5:
-    id: 164714
+    id: 164715
-    title: What role does the P-600 component play in syntactic processing?
+    title: >-
+        How is the N400 component related to semantic processing and contextual integration?
     subject: Psychology
-    url: /learn/psychology/questions/what-role-does-the-p600-component-play-in-syntactic-processing
+    url: /learn/psychology/questions/how-is-the-n400-component-related-to-semantic-processing-and-contextual-integration
 ---

 &nbsp;